vinylmatt/contracthybrid/README.md

 effective robots at a local level that will chase down dirt and get the job done need to handle their own states - self reliant.
 Handle variety of states sizes of maps and obstacles. helpful to each other, but not to the point of getting confused or getting in each other's way.

+We have to sense a number of different conditions.
+THe dust hunger takes cares of opening up closed off areas.

 They share a mechanism to share parts of routes and verboten areas that have been explored plan was to test build it out, but was imposible to get 100% stability Tuning for emergent behavours of spreading out and looking for dust